 Initial Evaluation (Week 1)

 Your first session is a comprehensive evaluation.
 Your physical therapist will assess your range of motion, muscle strength, pain levels, posture, and neurological function.
-We document everything.
+Everything is documented.
 This baseline is both clinically essential and legally important for your injury claim.

-Unlike clinics that rely solely on machines, Dynamic PT uses hands-on manual therapy as the cornerstone of every treatment plan.
-This includes soft tissue mobilization, joint mobilization, myofascial release, and trigger point therapy, all designed to reduce pain, restore mobility, and accelerate healing.
+Dynamic PT uses hands-on manual therapy as the foundation of every treatment plan.
+This includes soft tissue mobilization, joint mobilization, myofascial release, and trigger point therapy, designed to reduce pain, restore mobility, and support healing.

-As pain decreases, we progressively introduce strengthening and stabilization exercises.
-For neck injuries, this means deep cervical flexor training.
+As pain decreases, your therapist progressively introduces strengthening and stabilization exercises tailored to your specific injuries.
+For neck injuries this typically means deep cervical flexor training.
 For lower back injuries, core stabilization.
 For shoulder injuries, rotator cuff and scapular strengthening.
-Each program is tailored to your specific injuries and goals.

 Physical Therapy on Lien: No Upfront Cost

-If your injury was caused by someone else's negligence, you should not have to pay out of pocket for your medical care while your case is pending.
-Dynamic PT accepts treatment on a lien basis, meaning we provide treatment now and collect payment when your case settles.
+If your injury was caused by someone else, you should not have to pay out of pocket for medical care while your case is pending.
+Dynamic PT accepts treatment on a medical lien, meaning we provide care now and collect payment when your case settles.

 - We work directly with personal injury attorneys throughout Los Angeles County